TinNyeinThiriLwin/data-analytics-portfolio/projects/project1-SalesAnalysis/README.md

-# This project contains SQL queries and analysis for a sales data project.
+# This project contains SQL queries, analysis and visualization for a sales data project.
 The dataset includes :
 transactions
 products